AI Log Analyzer Deep Dive

 Response Format

-The Timesketch backend will parse each incoming JSON object from the stream.
-The following table details the schema for a single finding object.
+The Timesketch backend will parse the JSON block from the response.
+This block should be a list of "finding" objects.
+The following table details the schema for a single object within that list.

 Key | Type | Required | Description |